 Public Education

 The Thurston County Historic Commission annually sponsors a public history event to commemorate the founding of Thurston County on January 12, 1852.
-The Commission has produced two reference books Thurston County Place Names: A Heritage Guide (1992), Postmarked Thurston County (1988), a history of local post offices.
-The Commission has also produced videos on county history and origin of county place names and offers a website which features county historic markers.
-The County has placed historic interpretative markers at several locations including the Scatter Creek, Maytown, and Grays Harbor rest stops along Interstate 5 and State Hwy 8, and at the Nisqually Wildlife Refuge.
-Other markers are located at the Mud Bay Park and Ride, at a special interpretative center for the Bush Family on Bush Prairie, at the Grand Mound Site of Women’s First Vote in Washington, and at the Indian Summer Park.
-The Commission also administers a Historic Road Name program for recognizing the historic names of roads in the county through special signage on existing road signs.
+The Commission has produced three reference books Postmarked Thurston County (1988), a history of local post offices, Thurston County Place Names: A Heritage Guide (1992), and Water, Woods, and Prairies: Essays on the History of Washington’s Capitol County (2019).
+The Commission has also produced videos on county history and origin of county place names The County has placed historic interpretative markers at several locations including the Scatter Creek, Maytown, and Grays Harbor rest stops along Interstate 5 and State Hwy 8, and at the Billy Frank Jr. Nisqually National Wildlife Refuge.
+Other markers are located at the Mud Bay Park and Ride, a special interpretative center for the Bush Family on Bush Prairie, Grand Mound Site of Women’s First Vote in Washington, Indian Summer Park and Yelm Cemetery.
+The Historic Commission will unveil their latest interpretive marker to include eight displays of county wide information at the Regional Athletic Complex in a partnership with the City of Lacey in 2024The Commission also administers a Historic Road Name program for recognizing the historic names of roads in the county through special signage on existing road signs.

+Heritage Grant Program

+Since 2010, the Thurston County Historic Commission annually sponsors a grant program to provide funding to non-profit organizations for historic preservation projects.
+These funds provide resources which assist in the collection, preservation, and interpretation of Thurston County’s heritage.
+The program is funded with a portion of document recording fees collected by the Thurston County Auditor.
+The allocation of these fees for projects that “promote historical preservation or historical programs, which may include preservation of historic documents” is authorized under RCW 36.22.170.

+Thurston County has committed over $500,000 to 105 projects as of 2023, restoring and preserving our areas history through this program.
+Examples of past projects include recording oral black histories for the book Blacks in Thurston County by Dr. Thelma Jackson, restoration of The Sand Man Tugboat, new museum displays and artifact storage, and the Schmidt House 3D Interactive Tour Video.

 D. PROTECTION OF HISTORIC AND ARCHAEOLOGICAL RESOURCES

 Archaeological Resources